Can paying off collections raise your credit score?

 • If you're struggling to make ends meet and owe the bank or someone else, don't worry.
 We've got your back with our top tips for how to pay off debt collectors so that they'll leave you alone!

-If ever received a letter from a collections agency about some unpaid medical bill then this will help give advice on settling them without hurting one's credit score - best thing one can do when faced with such circumstances is just be aware before dealing directly with these people who often represent more problems than a solution in life.
+If ever received a letter from a collections agency about some unpaid medical bill then this will help advise on settling them without hurting one's credit score - The best thing one can do when faced with such circumstances is just be aware before dealing directly with these people who often represent more problems than a solution in life.

 What Are Collection Accounts?